TRANSITION FROM EARLY ACCESS

 If the learner is referred and determined eligible for Early ACCESS between 90 and 46 days prior to the learner’s third birthday, the transition planning meeting will be held in conjunction with the initial IFSP meeting.
 The IFSP team may involve special education staff as appropriate.

-If the learner is referred to Early ACCESS fewer than 45 days prior to the learner’s third birthday, the learner is referred to special education and will not be referred to Early ACCESS; therefore, transition planning is not required.
+If the learner is referred to Early ACCESS 45 days or less to the learner’s third birthday, the learner is referred to special education and will not be referred to Early ACCESS; therefore, transition planning is not required.

 Transition Meeting